Skip to content

 cgroup maint cpu.weight:100

-init/ cgroup is reserved for PID 1 itself and its closest relatives.
+By default, the system/ cgroup is selected for almost everything.
+The init/ cgroup is reserved for PID 1 itself and its closest relatives.
+The user/ cgroup is for local TTY logins spawned by getty.

-Selecting Cgroups¶
+Selecting Cgroups

-define it for a group of run/task/service directives in a .conf or per
+To select a different top-level cgroup, e.g. maint/, one can either define it for a group of run/task/service directives in a .conf or per each stanza:

 cgroup.maint